-I never say I’m on a ‘diet,’ and in my book I seem to harp on don’t diet to lose weight.
+I never say I’m on a “diet,” and in my books I often harp on not dieting to lose weight (harp, harp).

-Aside from that, the question asked of me was, “How can I not feel hungry when on a diet?”
+A question I’ve been frequently been is, “How can I not feel hungry when on a diet?”

-Depending on which ‘diet’ you’re on determines the answer, but usually I give some simple recommendations that even I can follow.
-I hate being hungry…it’s not just you.
+Depending on which “diet” or eating plan you’re on determines the answer, but usually I give some simple recommendations that even I could follow.

-- Fill up on lower calorie high-volume foods.
-Add as many vegetables as you can, and supplement with fruit.
-1 cup of spinach is under 10 calories.
-1 cup of lettuce is 15 calories.
-10 medium baby carrots are 35 calories.
-An entire cup of sliced strawberries is around 50 calories.
-Yes, an entire cup of delicious, ripe, tasty strawberries.
-That’s a good ‘calorie deal.’
-A medium apple gives you just 95 calories and 0 grams of fat, but a single serving size of generic potato chips has 150 calories and 11 grams of fat(!).
-Who, really, can stop at just a single serving size?
+A medium apple gives you just 95 calories and 0 grams of fat, but a single serving size of generic potato chips has 150 calories and 11 grams of fat!
+Who can stop at just a single serving size?
+Not me.
 And which will make you feel fuller?
 The apple or the chips?
 Hmmm.

-- Eat vegetables or simple low calories soups before your meals, in between your meals, and before going out.
-In the winter, I make a big pot of soup (broth, lots of veggies, sometimes beans and if you want a meat – chicken breast or low fat ground turkey – cooked first – can be added).
-The more vegetables, the better, and no creamy sauce.
-Spring and summer are perfect for huge salads (hold the high fat dressings, and too many high calorie toppings).
+Eat those vegetables or simple low calories soups before your meals, in between your meals, and before going out.
+In the winter, I make a big pot of soup (broth, lots of veggies, sometimes beans.
+If you want to add meat—chicken breast or low-fat ground turkey are good choices).
+The more vegetables the better, and no creamy sauce.
+Spring and summer are perfect for huge salads (dressing on the side or light dressing).

-- Pyramid down.
+Pyramid down.
 To borrow a phrase from weight training, “pyramid down” and eat less at meals over a period of a week or two.
 Slowly get your stomach used to having less in it.
-After awhile you will eat half of what you would normally eat and not feel hungry.
-If you have a full-on binge where you feel like your stomach is bursting…you’ll need to start over with the pyramid down.
+After a while you will eat half of what you would normally eat and not feel hungry.
+If you have a full-on binge where you feel like your stomach is bursting…you’ll need to start over with pyramiding down.

-- Have a protein snack before bedtime.
-A string cheese, plain yogurt or hardboiled egg before bedtime will help you not wake up at 3 a.m., rummaging through the pantry (no, I’ve never done that.
+Have a protein healthy snack before bedtime.
+String cheese, plain yogurt or hard boiled egg will help you not wake up at 3 a.m., rummaging through the pantry.
+(No, I’ve never done that.
 Of course not.
 Would I eat chips and crackers and 3 a.m.??
-Ha, yes I would.)
+Heck yeah I would).